Volvo S60 Common Problems and Solutions

 Problem:

-The wishbones on the S60 are known for being very soft.
-As the wishbone bushes are so soft, you do not get the best performance from the suspension.
+The wishbones on the S60 are known for being quite soft.
+As the wishbone bushes are so soft, you do not get optimal performance from the suspension.

 Solution:

-Before replacing the wishbone bushes, it is recommended that you check them to see if it is worth replacing them.
-The new ones may be pretty much the same.
-If your wishbone bushes are damaged, we can help you find replacement ones at very low prices.
+Before replacing the wishbone bushes, it is advisable to inspect them to determine if replacement is necessary.
+The new ones may be quite similar.
+If your wishbone bushes are damaged, we can assist you in finding replacements at very low prices.

 Difficulty level